+GHOW the local education agency (LEA) receives pe

+SHOW - -

-State Funds: Charter schools receive an equivalent amount per student as the local education agency (LEA) receives per SHOW student receives from the State.
-Funding is based on the 1 st month average daily membership.
-CALCULATIONS In year 1 - Base state allotments are determined by the LEA in which the student resides FOR FIGURING In year 2 and beyond- Base State allotments are determined by the LEA in which the school is located.
-STATE Local Funds: Charter schools receive a per pupil share of the local current expense of the LEA in which the student resides.
-AND LOCAL Federal Funds: Charter schools must qualify and apply for the individual federal grants based on their population of students.
-DOLLARS FOR THE REFER TO RESOURCE GUIDE FOR ADDITIONAL INFORMATION AND SOURCE DOCUMENTS PROPOSED CHARTER SCHOOL LEA#1600 - Charlotte-Mecklenburg Schools SCHOOL Revenue Approximate Ducie sted LEA ADM Ammonimento frandin o for Veen 1 Refer to the Per Pupil Funding Projected LEA ADM Approximate funding for Year 1 State Funds \$5,291.06 250 \$1,322,765.00 Resource Manual Local Funds \$2,526.27 250 \$631,567.50 Finance Section Federal EC Funds \$4,464.16 30 \$133,924.80 for_guidance on Totals \$2,088,257.30 estimated funding amounts
+CALCULATIONS student receives from the State.
+Funding is based on the 1st month average daily membership.
+In year 1 - Base state allotments are determined by the LEA in which the student resides

+FOR FIGURING In year 1 - Base state allotments are determined by the LEA in which the student resides In year 2 and beyond- Base State allotments are determined by the LEA in which the school is located. ocal Funds: Charter schools receive a per pupil share of the local current expense of the LEA in which the student resides. ederal Funds: Charter schools must qualify and apply for the individual federal grants based on their population of students.

+STATE Local Funds: Cha

+AND LOCAL Federal Funds: C

+DOLLARS

+FOR THE REFER TO RESC OURCE GUIDE FOR ADDITION AL INFORMATION AND S SOURCE DOCUMENTS

+PROPOSED

+CHARTER

+SCHOOL LEA #1 600 - Charlotte-Mecklenbur g Schools

+SCHOOL Revenue Approximate A

+Refer to the Per Pupil Funding Projected LEA ADM Approximate funding for Year 1

+State Funds \$5,291.06 250 \$1,322,765.00

+Resource Manual Local Funds \$2,526.27 250 \$631,567.50

+Finance Section Federal EC Funds \$4,464.16 30 \$133,924.80

+for_guidance on Totals \$2,088,257.30

+estimated funding amounts